hbb20/CountryCodePickerProject/README.md

 ##### version 1.7.5
     - Fixes a problem which was toasting message for disabled search feature

+##### version 1.7.6
+    - Typo fix for "Search...", "Select a country", "Results not found".
+    - Now "Results not found" text is shifted to top to avoid it from being hidden under bigger keyboards.

 ## Credits
 Hebrew translation by [David Brownstone](https://github.com/dfbrownstone)